Bayesian multivariate logistic regression for superiority and inferiority decision-making under observable treatment heterogeneity: Decision-framework

 \subsection{Transformation to treatment differences}

+In contrast to several other regression analyses, the obtained multinomial regression coefficients have no straightforward interpretation.
 We aim to make the posterior sample of regression coefficients interpretable in terms of a treatment difference, which is defined as the (multivariate) difference between success probabilities of two treatments.
 To this end, we execute the following multistep procedure with a fictive setup of the IST trial as running example.